VladosVladi/AutoGpuAffinity/README.md

 ## CLI Arguments
 ````
-usage: AutoGpuAffinity [-h] [-v] -t  -d  [-x] [-c]
+usage: AutoGpuAffinity [-h] -t  -d  [-x] [-c]

 optional arguments:
   -h, --help           show this help message and exit
-  -v, --version        show version and exit
   -t , --trials        specify the number of trials to benchmark per CPU (3 recommended)
   -d , --duration      specify the duration of each trial in seconds (30 recommended)
-  -x , --xperf_log     enable or disable DPC/ISR logging with xperf (Windows ADK required if True) (default True)
+  -x, --disable_xperf  disable DPC/ISR logging with xperf
-  -c , --app_caching   specify the timeout in seconds for application caching after liblava is launched, reliability
-                       of results may be affected negatively if too low (default 20)
+  -c , --app_caching   specify the timeout in seconds for application caching after liblava is launched, reliability of results may be affected negatively if too low (default 20)
 ````